-Owing to the Total Qualification Time of these qualifications, the validity period of registrations made will be 1 year.
+Owing to the Total Qualification Time of this qualification, the validity period of registrations is 1 year.

 Should a learner not have achieved in the timescale, a new registration is required.

 Each approved GA centre is provided with a user account to allow approved staff access to the online system.